-Of the 216 places available at the Academy, 25% will be available to each of the four bands.
+Of the 216 places available at the academy, 25% will be available to each of the four bands.
 These shall then be divided between the inner, middle and outer zones giving 50% to the inner zone, 30% to the middle zone and 20% to the outer zone.
-This gives the following numbers per band and zone as follows.
+This gives the following numbers per band and zone as follows:

-Band A Inner - 27 places

-Band A Middle - 16 places

-Band A Outer - 11 places

-Band B Inner - 27 places

-Band B Middle - 16 places

-Band B Outer - 11 places

-Band C Inner - 27 places

-Band C Middle - 16 places

-Band C Outer - 11 places

-Band D Inner - 27 places

-Band D Outer - 11 places

-Band D Middle - 16 places

-Band D Outer - 11 places
+Band A Inner - 27 places Band A Middle - 16 places Band A Outer - 11 places Band B Inner - 27 places Band B Middle - 16 places Band B Outer - 11 places Band C Inner - 27 places Band C Middle - 16 places Band C Outer - 11 places Band D Inner - 27 places Band D Middle - 16 places Band D Outer - 11 places

-Pupils with Education, Health and Care Plans (EHCPs), for whom the Academy is named on the EHCP, are admitted ahead of other applicants but will be included in the band and zone allocation in which they fall.
-Pupils with an EHCP and those meeting priority I to VI, living further than 3km from the Academy's front gate will still be considered in the outer zone for the band in which they are placed.
+Children with Education, Health and Care Plans (EHCPs), for whom the academy is named on the EHCP, are admitted ahead of other applicants but will be included in the band and zone allocation into which they fall.
+Children with an EHCP and those meeting priority I to V, living further than 4km from the Academy's front gate will still be considered in the outer zone for the band in which they are placed ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions